-- (1) Associate members of the Association include- - (a) any members under the age of 15 years; and - (b) any other category of member as determined by special resolution at a general meeting. - (2) An associate member must not vote but may have other rights as determined by the Board of Governance or by resolution at a general meeting.
+- (1) Associate members of the Association include- - (a) any members under the age of 15 years; and - (b) any other category of member as determined by special resolution at a general meeting. - (2) An associate member must not vote but may have other rights as determined by the Board of Governance or by resolution at a general meeting. - (3) Life members are associate members who have made an outstanding contribution to the community of the Association in a voluntary capacity and are non-financial - (4) The process for nominating Life members is determined by the Board of Governance. - (5) The decision whether to grant or revoke Life membership is determined by the Board of Governance.

-15Rights not transferable
+15 Rights not transferable